Ladyspo

 Ladyspo (レディスポ, Redisupo), short for Lady Sports, is a Japanese science fiction comedy anime television series.
-The anime will premiere on April 10, 2018.
+The anime premiered on April 10, 2018.

 Characters

 Production

 The series is directed by Hiroshi Kimura, and the theme song, "Happy Thinking", is performed by Aina Kusuda.
 Auditions for the anime started in March 2018 on the Nama TV streaming service.

 Release

-The series will premiere on Tokyo MX on April 10, 2018.
+The series premiered on Tokyo MX on April 10, 2018.